kotylo/davinci-resolve-retime-speed/readme.md

 *Hint:* Put the shortcut inside your `Win+R` → `shell:startup` → `OK` location for starting with Windows.

 # Usage
-Just select the video track, Press the `Alt+S` hotkey and see the magic.
+Just select the video track, Press the `Alt+Ctrl+S` hotkey and see the magic.

 # Compilation
 You need [AutoHotkey]([https://www.autohotkey.com/download/), it's a Script App that lets you run `.ahk` files and compile them within Windows Context Menu into `.exe`